 PNC doesn’t disclose any minimum credit score or maximum debt-to-income ratio requirements, so it’s tough to get an idea of whether you might get approved without applying.
 If you want to minimize time spent filling out applications, as well as credit inquiries, it may be better to consider a home equity lender that provides this information upfront.

-How to apply
+How to get started

-- Personal information, including your name, contact information, Social Security number, date of birth, income and employment status
+- Personal information, including your name, contact information, Social Security number, date of birth, income and employment status.

-- Property information, including your address, property type and estimated property value
+- Property information, including your address, property type and estimated property value.

-- Desired loan amount
+- Desired loan amount.

 Once you submit your application, the lender will run a credit check.
 Note that you may also need to provide supporting documents to complete the application process, including tax returns, pay stubs, bank statements and more.